mdn/content/files/en-us/web/css/@counter-style/negative/index.md

 {{CSSRef}}

-When defining custom counter styles, the **`negative`** descriptor lets you alter the representations of negative counter values, by providing a way to specify symbols to be appended or prepended to the counter representation when the value is negative.
+The **`negative`** descriptor of the {{cssxref("@counter-style")}} at-rule lets you define how negative counter values are represented when defining custom counter styles.
+The value of the `negative` descriptor defines the symbols to be prepended and appended to the counter representation when the counter's value is negative.

 ## Syntax